-- 1. When installing a bearing in a housing, apply pressure to the outer bearing race (Figure 45).
-When installing a bearing on a shaft, apply pressure to the inner bearing race (Figure 46). - 2.
+- When installing a bearing in a housing, apply pressure to the outer bearing race (Figure 43).
+When installing a bearing on a shaft, apply pressure to the inner bearing race (Figure 44). - 2.
 When installing a bearing as described in Step 1, some type of driver is required.
 Never strike the bearing directly with a hammer or it will damage the bearing.
 When installing a bearing, use a piece of pipe or a driver with a diameter that matches the bearing inner race.
-Figure 47 Shows the correct way to use a driver and hammer to install a bearing. - 3.
-Step 1 describes how to install a bearing in a case half or over a shaft However, when both outer and inner bearing races.
+Figure 45 Shows the correct way to use a driver and hammer to install a bearing.

+3. Step 1 describes how to install a bearing in a case half or over a shaft However, when installing a bearing over a shaft and into the housing at the same time, a tight fit is required for both outer and inner bearing races.
 In this situation, install a spacer underneath the driver tool so that pressure is applied evenly across both races.
-See Figure 48.
+See Figure 46.
 If the outer race is not supported as shown, the balls will push against the outer bearing race and damage it